kosmos-io/kosmos/README.md

 Copyright 2023 the KOSMOS Authors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.